 7. Saturday (Saturn's day) is the seventh day of the week, named in honor of the Rhomaios deity Saturn.
 In Latin, Saturday was called dies Saturni; it was called Sater-daeg by the Anglo-Saxons.
 It is the rest day of the Yisra'eliym, both physical and spiritual, and in Ibriy is called Shabbath and yom shebiy`iy in Ibriy (Hebrew), meaning "seventh day" or "day seven."
 The word shabbath derives from the Ibriy word meaning "to rest or cease, intermission" as the Yisra'eliym were enjoined from working on the seventh day by Yahuwah (4th commandment).
 It begins at sunset the sixth day and lasts until sunset the seventh day.
-In Sweden Saturday is Lördag, and in Denmark and Norway it is Lørdag.
+In Sweden Saturday is Lördag, or Lord's Day, and in Denmark and Norway it is Lørdag.
 In Spanish it is el sábado and in Italian sabato, both derived from shabbath.

 The Father of our Savior and Master Yahushua, whose name is Yahuwah, has said very plainly that we are not to speak the names of pagan deities, yet here we are, calling all of the days of the week by those very names.